 Involves 25 hours of observation and teaching in the specific content area of the credential in a senior high school classroom (grades 9-12).
 Counts as 1 hour of Student Teaching and is supervised and evaluated.
-Prerequisites: EDUC 361/494 (361L), EDUC 491 completion of 50% of the major coursework or passage of CSET, Department Review #1.
+Prerequisites: EDUC 361/494 (361L), EDUC 491 completion of 50% of the major coursework or pasage of CSET, Department Review #1.
 Corequisite: EDUC 362, 492.
 Qualifies for IP grading.
 Graded S/F.

-c) Pre-Session Student Teaching (3):
+c) Pre-Session Student Teaching (0):

 Ten-day experience at the beginning of a school year.
 Involves observing and assisting a teacher just prior to the beginning of school and into the first few days of a new school year.
+This 10-day full-time experience counts as part of student teaching.
+Credit is given when a student completes full-time student teaching.
 Prerequisites: Regular program admission and successful completion of one methods course.

-d) EDUC 494- Student Teaching, Full-Time, Middle or Senior High School (12):

-Full-time student teaching occurs at the conclusion of the credential program courses.
+d) EDUC 494- Student Teaching, Full-Time, Middle or Senior High School (12): Full-time student teaching occurs at the conclusion of the credential program courses.
 It lasts for the 11 weeks of the quarter and is a full-time, full day commitment.
 It is not possible for the student teacher to hold a day job during this time.
 By the end of the experience, the student will take complete responsibility for all classroom management, instructional planning, teaching, and student assessment.
 Candidates employed on a regular full-time teaching contract at a grade level covered by the desired credential may petition the department to complete in-service student teaching.
 Prerequisites: EDUC 339, 340, 358, 361, 362, 490, 491, 492, 494 (361L), 494 (362L), Department Review #1 and #2, Content Area Portfolio, Pre-Session Student Teaching, Passage of the California Teaching Performance Assessment Tasks Subject-Specific Pedagogy, Designing Instruction, and Assessing Learning, Passage of the CSET: Content Area.
 Corequisite: EDUC 498.
 Qualifies for IP grading.
 Graded S/F.